How MARCUS Reviews Sources

 - citations look surprising

-- users feel they have to "fight" the system with more elaborate prompts
+- users feel they have to "fight" the system with more elaborate questions

-This difference usually comes from retrieval conditions, not from superficial UI differences.
+This difference usually comes from source-review conditions, not from superficial UI differences.

 - that the project contains the complete evidence base